 Amond his assignments as a Special Agent with NCIS, he served as the senior agency representative to a Joint Task Force responsible for disrupting the illegal acquisition of military technology, managed counterespionage investigations, and directed the completion of overseas threat assessments in conjunction with foreign military, intelligence and law enforcement agencies..
 Ross has completed overseas assignments throughout Southeast Asia, Japan and the Middle East, and is the recipient of the Department of Defense Team Award for National Security Investigations and the Director of Central Intelligence Team Award for Countering Foreign Denial and Deception.

-His academic background includes a Master of Science degree in Strategic Intelligence from the National Intelligence University and a Bachelor of Arts degree in Criminal Justice and Psychology from Michigan State University.
-He has completed advanced training at Carnegie Mellon University, American University, National Foreign Affairs Training Center, Joint Counterintelligence Training Academy, and Federal Law Enforcement Training Center
+Ross holds a Master of Science degree in Strategic Intelligence from National Intelligence University and a Bachelor of Arts degree in Criminal Justice and Psychology from Michigan State University.
+He has completed advanced training at Carnegie Mellon University, American University, National Foreign Affairs Training Center, Joint Counterintelligence Training Academy, and Federal Law Enforcement Training Center.

 Who Watches the Watchmen?
 The Conflict Between National Security and Freedom of the Press